Select The Correct Shake Times When Cooking Tenders

 Select the Correct Shake TimesWhen Cooking Tenders

 Cooking chicken tenders might seem simple, but the shake time—the period you give the coated pieces a quick toss before they hit the heat—can make the difference between a crispy, juicy bite and a soggy disappointment.
-This article walks you through why shake times matter, how to choose the right interval for different breading styles, and the science that keeps your tenders crunchy on the outside and tender inside Not complicated — just consistent..
+This article walks you through why shake times matter, how to choose the right interval for different breading styles, and the science that keeps your tenders crunchy on the outside and tender inside That's the part that actually makes a difference..

 Why Shake Times Matter